+1 202 637 6433

 Partner, Washington, D.C.

-Shelly McGee's practice focuses on intellectual property protection and intellectual property-related transactions.
+Shelly McGee's practice focuses on intellectual property (IP) protection and enforcement and intellectual property-related transactions.

-- Representation of a Fortune 100 media company in transactions involving the licensing of well-known television brands in South and Central America, Europe, and Asia.
+- Representation of international media company in transactions involving the acquisition of community newspapers in the U.S., as well as transactions involving the licensing of well-known television brands in South and Central America, Europe, and Asia.

-- Representation of a Nasdaq listed designer of golf-inspired lifestyle sportswear in transactions relating to its worldwide licensing program.
+- Representation of a Nasdaq listed designer of golf-inspired lifestyle sportswear relating to its worldwide licensing program for the manufacture of local-branded merchandise, operation of local retail outlets, and distribution and sale of branded merchandise.

-- Representation of the owners of the last Triple Crown Winner in connection with trademark protection and enforcement efforts and merchandising agreements.
+- Representation of the owners of the last Triple Crown Winner, AFFIRMED, in connection with trademark protection and enforcement efforts and merchandising agreements.

 Hogan Lovells Publications